Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Introduction

+Suppose the NeSy system is trained under optimal conditions, such as having access to a complete knowledge base that can detect these shortcut errors or having sufficient supervised training data that can teach the model right from wrong.
+In that case, the system can fortunately avoid introducing biases during training.
+However, real-world problems do not always have idealistic conditions such as a complete knowledge base or sufficient supervised data.
+In such cases, implication bias can have a significant negative impact, leading to shortcuts in the training process.
+Additionally, \citet{DBLP:journals/natmi/GeirhosJMZBBW20} note that neural networks have a tendency to fit these shortcuts during training.
+As a result, the system may prioritize satisfying the knowledge base rather than making accurate predictions, leading to suboptimal outcomes.

+\bmhead{Organization} The organization of this paper is as follows.
+We begin by introducing the background of the field in \cref{sec:preliminary}.
+In \cref{sec:ib}, we present a formal definition of \emph{implication bias} and provide a case study to explain this phenomenon.
+Our analysis demonstrates that implication bias is prevalent in NeSy logic loss functions derived from fuzzy operators.
+To address this issue, in \cref{sec:rill}, we propose a simple yet effective method, Reduced Implication-bias Logic Loss (RILL).
+Finally, we empirically validate the effectiveness of RILL in \cref{sec:exp} by examining two challenging scenarios: the incomplete knowledge base and insufficient supervised data that we discussed earlier.
+This paper's two main contributions are summarized as follows:

-\begin{itemize} \item We analyse the phenomenon of implication bias caused by differentiable implication operators and point out what kinds of loss functions will suffer from this bias. \item We propose a simple yet effective method that can reduce implication bias named Reduced Implication-bias Logic Loss (RILL).
-Empirical study shows that RILL can achieve significant improvements compared with other forms of logic loss, especially when the knowledge base is incomplete or labelled data is insufficient. \end{itemize}
+\begin{itemize} \item We analyze the phenomenon of implication bias caused by differentiable implication operators and identify the loss functions that are susceptible to this bias. \item We propose a simple yet effective method called \emph{Reduced Implication-bias Logic Loss (RILL)} to reduce implication bias.
+Empirical studies show that RILL can achieve significant improvements compared to other forms of logic loss, especially when the knowledge base is incomplete or labeled data is insufficient. \end{itemize}